 We strive to help students make the transition to university-level mathematics by supplying tutors who provide assistance on an individual basis to students in first- and second-year math core courses.
-Tutors are available at the following locations in the Mackenzie King Village multipurpose room as well as MC 3022.
+Tutors are available in residence and MC 3022.

 Things to remember